Picovoice/speech-to-index-benchmark/README.md

    and create a bucket for this benchmark.
 Running these services may incur fees.
 6. For running Octopus, you need to get an `AccessKey` from the [Picovoice Console](https://picovoice.ai/console/).

-### Missed Detection and False Alarm Per Hour Measurement
+### Missed Detection Rate and False Alarm Per Hour Measurement

 These two metrics can be measured by running the following command from the root of the repository: